jaffamonkey/nfa-game/README.md

 it makes.

 ## Play the game
-_(you need a desktop browser, Chrome would be the best choice at the moment of writing this)_
+_(you need a desktop browser, Chrome or Brave would be the best choices at the moment of writing this)_

 ## Controls